The world of ecommerce is changing. The evolution of technology and consumer behavior has shifted the way businesses operate and compete.

 The concept of bundling is not new in retail.
 But adopting this tactic in an ecommerce subscription model will give you a recurring revenue bundle, or “rundle,” as NYU professor Scott Galloway calls it.
-Galloway believes that in the near future many brands will partner with others to create bundles by combining different services and charging a recurring subscription.
-For smaller less recognizable brands, creating strategic partnerships amongst themselves allows them to rival bigger and more established companies.
+Galloway believes that in the near future, many brands will partner with others to create bundles by combining different services and charging a recurring subscription.

 8. Master the art of the upsell

-The subscription business is still thriving and it continues to have unlimited potential to influence how consumers shop.
-The key is to view the subscription-based business model as the driver for the type of product you want to sell and the type of customer experience you seek to create, not just an extension of the online store.
+The subscription business continues to have limitless potential to influence how consumers shop.
+The key is to view the subscription-based business model as the driver for the type of subscription product you want to sell and the type of customer experience you seek to create, not just an extension of the online store.

 With more than 25 years of experience in B2B and B2C ecommerce development, Guidance has helped countless businesses embrace a subscription based model or strategically incorporate aspects that optimize their existing sales method.